dotnet/msbuild/documentation/High-level-overview.md

 Pluggable loggers must be specified before the build begins.
 Because of this, build logic (and NuGet) is not able to manipulate loggers.

 ### Binary logger
 The Binary Logger, also called binlog, is a structured log that captures all the events within a build as well as files that are critical to the build.
-To read a binlog, the MSBuild executable (*`MSBuild.exe` in Windows*) can replay the events through arbitrary loggers, and third-party tooling like the [Structured Log Viewer](https://msbuildlog.com) can also read binlogs, but it is not officially supported by the MSBuild team.
+To read a binlog, the MSBuild executable (`MSBuild.exe` in Windows, and `msbuild` in unix) can replay the events through arbitrary loggers, and third-party tooling like the [Structured Log Viewer](https://msbuildlog.com) can also read binlogs, but it is not officially supported by the MSBuild team.

 ## Project result cache plugin
-This Project Cache differs from the previous one because it is separate from the main MSBuild code and used mainly for distributed builds.
+This system allows plugins to extend the per-build result cache to apply across builds and across machines.
 It functions as a middle layer between the scheduler and the Project Result Cache.
 So, when the scheduler requests a result for a target or project, the plugin responds first to check all the different distributed nodes for the result.
-To accomplish this, it adds profiles on disk based on hashes of the project or task ID / name.
 When the plugin cache gets a hit on an input, it downloads and copies the file results to the right place, deserializes the resulting payload and provides it to the local engine to continue execution.

 For more in depth information visit [the spec](specs/project-cache.md).